-Context and Impact indicators 17/12/2021 (complete inventories, sampling, expert opinion), the level of accuracy of the data set provided by Member States will vary.
+Context and Impact indicators 17/09/2021 at NUTS 2 level have to be analysed.
+The simplicity of this indicator is a strong asset and the focus on trends make it robust.
+Due to the fact that Member States apply different approaches to collect the data (complete inventories, sampling, expert opinion), the level of accuracy of the data set provided by Member States will vary.
 An index, based on the 'Method used' as reported by Member States for most of the data, will provide contextual information on the robustness and relevance of the impact indicator.
 Reporting by Member States does not fit with the CAP timing; the baseline would be set at the beginning of the funding period, and then using the reporting dates (2019-2025-2031).
 There would persist a gap between the period reported and the CAP implementation period.
 The mid-term evaluation of the indicator can be problematic due to the legal 6-year frequency of reporting obligations by MS.